“Light Puerto Rico” appeal extended

 You are most welcome to join us on Sunday morning for worship!

-Our previous week’s worship service may be viewed on Milton’s cable station (channel 8) at 10:00 AM on Friday, Saturday and Sunday mornings.
+Our previous week’s worship service may be viewed on Milton’s cable station (channel 9) at 10:00 AM on Friday, Saturday and Sunday mornings.
 (This has been known to change, so you might wish to consult the Milton Access TV listing page.)

 The current week’s Worship Bulletin is available here.